Criticism of Chevron

-Chevron Corporation has been one of the most widely-criticized companies in the world, mostly stemming from its activities and involving climate change.
+Chevron Corporation has been one of the most widely-criticized companies in the world, generally stemming from its activities and their relation to climate change.
 Chevron's most widely-known scandal involves Texaco's activities in Ecuador's Lago Agrio oil field, which Chevron is deemed responsible for due to its acquisition of Texaco in 2001.
 Chevron has been most widely criticized for its handling of litigation against it filed by residents of the Lago Agrio region, which included the extensive persecution of Lago Agrio lawyer Steven Donziger, who spent 45 days in jail out of a 6 month sentence and 993 days under house arrest.

 Climate change activists have also held an Anti Chevron Day since 2013, which is held on or around May 21 of every year to coincide with the general period of time that Chevron holds its annual meeting of shareholders.